-Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.
+Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

 The compressor needs oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.

 - Compressor damage due to grinding parts.